 That’s the ecological view of change.

-There are perhaps endless roles purpose-driven leaders might embody as their contribution to change.
+There are perhaps endless roles change agents and purpose-driven leaders might embody as their contribution to change.
 Just as with an ecosystem, change is dynamic and ever-evolving, always inviting new life, always creating new habitats and niches.

 Some common archetypes of purpose-driven leaders include: